rsahwe/ghostty-sys/README.md

 Bindgen bindings for ghostty.

-The build uses zig as well a dynamic dependency that has to be included with the final executable.
+The build uses zig as well as a dynamic dependency that has to be included with the final executable.
 When libghostty is stable package managers might take over.

 Currently the GHOSTTY_LOCATION env var has to be set to a folder containing libghostty.so (or equivalent).